gbr1/upcreate3_docs/README.md

 - [todo: setup all UP Create® 3 ROS2 packages]()

 ### Utilities
+- [VScode](./docs/utilities/vscode.md), an easy to use IDE to develop software when you attach keyboard and monitor to your UP Create® 3
 - [Code Server](./docs/utilities/code_server.md), develop software on UP Create® 3 with zero installation on client side
 - [Joypad](./docs/utilities/joypad.md), use a joypad to control the robot
 - [ROSboard](./docs/utilities/rosboard.md), use a webgui to watch data in Real-Time